vinsonchuong/puppet-strings/actions/get-tabs/README.md

 Note that two Tab objects that refer to the same browser tab will not necessarily be `===`.

-For browsers controlled using the Chrome DevTools API (Chrome and Electron 3), all console messages emitted by the tab are captured in the tab's `console` property.
+All console messages emitted by the tab are captured in the tab's `console` property.
 Also, all uncaught exceptions are captured in the tab's `error` property.
 Note that console messages and uncaught exceptions are captured moving forward.
 Messages logged before `getTabs` is called are not available.

-For browsers controlled using Selenium (Firefox, Electron 1, and Electron 2), console and error capturing are not available.